Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

-In the case that you are not finding something you can hover over the respecting icon on the left to let the map highlight the positions.
+If you can't finding something you can hover over the respecting icon on the left to let the map highlight the positions.

 ![map-highlight](img/en/map_highlight.jpg)